BYU-PCCL/mindreader/README.md

       Description:
       - the first thing we do is check if we have observations at time 't', if we do, we condition the model with those observations
-      - Next, for every particle, we
+      - next, for every particle, we
         1. get the global variables and state structure
         2. we call 'trans' to transition the model given the glob_conds and state_conds.
 This gives us a new state for the particle
         3. we call 'obs' to get either sampled observations from the prior, or the observations conditioned